• Skip to primary navigation

 Enable Hibernate Mode Using Command Prompt

-Once the command is executed, you will find “Turn on Fast Startup” option in Settings.
+3. After this Command is executed, you should be able to find “Turn on Fast Startup” option in Settings.

 Related